pabadm/smb_scan/README.md

 # smb_scan

+A tool to scan a target system for SMB vulnerabilities.

+## Usage

-usage: python3 smb_scan.py <TARGET_IP> [--port TARGET_PORT] [--username USERNAME] [--password PASSWORD]
+python3 smb_scan.py <TARGET_IP> [--port TARGET_PORT] [--username USERNAME] [--password PASSWORD]

-Scan target system for SMB vulnerabilities.

-positional arguments:
+### Positional arguments:

+- TARGET_IP
-  ip                   IP address of the target to check for SMB vulnerabilities.
+  The IP address of the target system to check for SMB vulnerabilities.

-options:
+### Optional arguments:

+- --port PORT
-  --port PORT          Port to use for SMB (default is 445).
+  The port to use for SMB.
+(Default: 445)

-  --username USERNAME  Port to use for SMB (default is '').
+- --username USERNAME
+  The username for authentication.
+(Default: "")

-  --password PASSWORD  Port to use for SMB (default is '').
+- --password PASSWORD
+  The password for authentication.
+(Default: "")